The 22 Best Writing Tips Ever

 - Start a blog.
-Use it to talk about your own writing process, to share your ideas and experiences, or to publish your work to a reading audience.
+Use it to talk about your own writing process, share your ideas and experiences, or publish your work to a reading audience.

 - Subscribe to writing blogs on the Internet.
-Read them, participate, and enjoy!
+Read them, participate, learn, share, and enjoy!

-- Use writing exercises to improve your skills, increase your talent, and explore different genres, styles, and techniques.
+- Use writing exercises to improve your skills, strengthen your talent, and explore different genres, styles, and techniques.

 - Let go of your inner editor.
 When you sit down to write a draft, refrain from proofreading until that draft is complete.

 - Allow yourself to write poorly, to write a weak, uninteresting story or a boring, grammatically incorrect poem.
 You’ll never succeed if you don’t allow yourself a few failures along the way.

 - Make it your business to understand grammar and language.
 Do you know a noun from a verb, a predicate from a preposition?
 Do you understand tense and verb agreement?
 You should.